 Apprenticeships: Are they suited for your business?

-One key area that can be a great door opener for a small business looking to expand their workforce, is apprenticeships.
-They can prove to be a valuable resource to a business for several reasons:
+Apprentices can prove to be a valuable resource to a business for several reasons:

-- They are usually keen to learn and want to prove themselves to you, as you're investing in them as a person,
+- They are usually keen to learn and want to prove themselves to you, as you're investing in them as a person.

-- They can often bring fresh ideas to the business and keep the business up-to-date with things such as technology,
+- They can often bring fresh ideas to the business and keep the business up-to-date with things such as technology.

-- They are often loyal and enthusiastic,
+- They are often loyal and enthusiastic.

-- The apprentice will often be working towards a National Vocational Qualification (NVQ) at the same time, so they will also benefit from new skills and knowledge,
+- The apprentice will often be working towards a National Vocational Qualification (NVQ) at the same time, so they will also benefit from new skills and knowledge.

-- It may be a better move financially for the business, and grants or part funding are often available too
+- It may be a better move financially for the business, and grants or part funding are often available too.

 Where do I start?